Yes. A Passenger Can Sue a Drunk Driver for Injuries in a Rollover Crash.

 No, a drunk driver does not need to be convicted for a DUI or DWI for a passenger to have a case, but a conviction does make it easier to win.

-In Minnesota, if someone violates the state criminal laws by driving while under the influence of drugs and/or alcohol (referred to as drunk driving, DUI and DWI), it is prima facia evidence of negligence in a civil case—a rollover accident case for damages (compensation).
-This does not mean that someone who is injured by an intoxicated driver will automatically win a lawsuit, but it does mean that the person suing has a good case.
+When a driver violates state criminal laws by driving while under the influence (also referred to as “drunk driving,” “DUI,” and “DWI”), it is considered evidence of negligence in a rollover accident lawsuit.
+This does not mean that someone who is injured by an intoxicated driver will automatically win their lawsuit, but it does mean that the person suing has a good case.

-Evidence of past criminal convictions for drunk driving or criminal vehicular homicide or injury is admissible into evidence in many states.
+Evidence of past criminal convictions for drunk driving or criminal vehicular homicide or injury is considered evidence in many states.
 Generally, if there are past criminal convictions for either DUI or vehicular homicide, it is more likely that punitive damages will be awarded in the rollover accident lawsuit.